Abigail’s Party (1977) dir. Mike Leigh

 w/ Brian Cox, Paul Dano, Billy Kay, Bruce Altman, James Costa, Tony Donnelly, Walter Masterson, Adam LeFrevre

 Some viewers may be quite shocked by the innocent lack of innocence this film captures so unflinchingly.
-The plot centers on 15-year-old Howie (Dano) and the year following his mother’s fatal car crash on the Long Island Expressway.
-His father (Altman) is distracted by a new girlfriend as well as legal troubles and so Howie is set adrift in his motherless days.
+The plot centers on 15-year-old Howie (Paul Dano) and the year following his mother’s fatal car crash on the Long Island Expressway.
+His father (Bruce Altman) is distracted by a new girlfriend as well as legal troubles and so Howie is set adrift in his motherless days.
 He and his mates break into houses along the L.I.E., generally flirting with danger.
-For Howie, flirting with pal Gary (Kay) is also dangerous, especially once we find out that Gary secretly hustles “chicken hawks” for cash.
+For Howie, flirting with pal Gary (Billy Kay) is also dangerous, especially once we find out that Gary secretly hustles “chicken hawks” for cash.
 Howie gets to know one of these older men, named Big John, and their relationship develops in a most believable way from troubled to charmed to intimate.
 In Red (2008), Brian Cox gives a tour de force performance as a man at his lowest.
 In this movie he’s even better as what most would consider the lowest kind of man.
 Dano is just as compelling, which is saying something.
-He went on to great visibility as the mute brother in Little Miss Sunshine (2006).
+He went on to great visibility as the mute brother in Little Miss Sunshine (2006) and beyond, directing his own films.

 The Lie (2011) dir.
 Joshua Leonard